wordplaydev/wordplay/CONTRIBUTING.md

 1. Go through the Wordplay tutorial to learn the language and get used to the interface.
 2. Make a few Wordplay programs to get used to what's possible to create with it.
 3. Ask question in #wordplay about things you don't understand.
-The tutorial isn't perfect
+The tutorial isn't perfect, so asking questions is good; it helps us identify gaps in the tutorial so we can improve it.

 This guide is always evolving, so [write Amy](mailto:ajko@uw.edu) if you have ideas for how to improve it.